 A stunning new development that comprises an impressive 750,000 sq ft.
 This ultra-modern office space has been designed to meet the demands of your modern business.
 Each area has large windows that allow the space to be filled with an abundance of natural light creating a comfortable working environment for you and your team.
 The space boasts a sleek and stylish interior design and is complete with a vast range of modern amenities.
 This...
 More info

 Hyde Park House is an attractive office building offering well-equipped space for individuals and groups of up to 15 people across its 3 floors.
 The welcoming and proficient management team will provide all the help and support your business might need.
 The office suites have recently been renovated to a high standard and are available on flexible rental terms without the need for expensive, long term lease agreements.

 Meeting...
 More info

 Set in the leafy Putney Common area, this centre is part of a secure gated development and offers a professional environment allowing your business to thrive.
 The centre offers a range of amenities that will benefit any potential tenants, such as air conditioning, kitchen facilities, daily cleaning, high speed internet and IT infrastructure.
 Tenants can also make use of meeting room facilities where you can host any team meetings or...
 More info

 Business in Putney

 Putney straddles two worlds.
-It is close to London's main business areas yet it retains a laidback atmosphere thanks to several green spaces.
+Despite being close to London's main business areas, the Putney area retains a laid back atmosphere thanks to several green spaces.
 Regular bus, Underground and rail services link the area with London Waterloo in about 20 minutes, making it an attractive residential district for commuters.
 River buses also provide connections to the financial and economic districts of the City and Canary Wharf.

 Putney Transportation Links